Skip to Content

 Bad for:

 Crack hammers are not good for delicate rockhounding work.
-If you are working with fossils or any delicate materials, pick a different hammer on our list.
+Pick a different hammer on our list if you work with fossils or delicate materials.

 The crack hammer can also struggle with rocks lower on the Mohs scale that will absorb the blows of the hammer without breaking, and the crack hammer doesn’t have the chisel end to scrape away the dust.